LennMuluken/CSSProject/README.md

 merged_df contains the dataset of NYT, Guardian and BBC headlines relating to Israel-Palestine.
 It has not yet been filtered for keywords related to suffering (injury, death)

+The Appendices doc contains two elements:Appendix A and Appendix B Appendix A contains the wordbank that the dataset of headlines was filtered for, Appendix B contains the prompts for GPT-4 to determine who is suffering, who is the perpetrator and whether the headline is written in active or passive language.